BDC Hamburger Icon

 In years past, when a departing employee signed a severance agreement, they typically agreed to waive any discrimination or wrongful discharge claims they might otherwise make.
 However, if you’re thinking of using a severance package to buy the silence of ex-employees, you might want to reconsider.

-The National Labor Relations Board (NLRB) recently decided that “employers may not offer employees severance agreements that require employees to broadly waive their rights under the National Labor Relations Act.”
+The National Labor Relations Board (NLRB) ruled that “employers may not offer employees severance agreements that require employees to broadly waive their rights under the National Labor Relations Act.”

 TipBottom line